graalvm/mx/docs/layout-distributions.md

 It is a glob pattern or a list of glob patterns.
 If any pattern matches, the element is excluded.
 The pattern is rooted at the same level as the inclusion pattern.

+For `extracted-dependency`, the boolean `no_dereference` property can be used to copy without de-referencing the source.

 ## Archive types